lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 * Compute KEYSTREAM_2A as defined in {{key-der}}.
 * Decrypt CIPHERTEXT_2A using binary XOR, i.e., PLAINTEXT_2A = CIPHERTEXT_2A XOR KEYSTREAM_2A

-In contrast to {{Section 5.3.3 of RFC9528}}, ID_CRED_R is not made available to the application in step 4, and steps 5 and 6 are skipped
+In contrast to {{Section 5.3.3 of RFC9528}}, ID_CRED_R is not made available to the application in step 4, and steps 5 and 6 are skipped.

 ## Message 3